Advance-Technologies-Foundation/repository/README.md

 ```dotnetcli
 dotnet add package ATF.Repository.Mock
 ```
-Then you be able to use `DataProviderMock` class.
+Then you will be able to use `DataProviderMock` class.

 ```csharp
 var dataProviderMock = new DataProviderMock();